Darsh-Turakhia/Web_Based_Library/README.md

 All the tables used and their structure are given in the database.txt file.

-Trick:- Developer Login can be done by clicking on my name (Darsh Turakhia0 on the navbar only.
+Trick:- Developer Login can be done by clicking on my name (Darsh Turakhia) on the navbar only.